 - Visit research institutes and science-based companies to integrate in the honours educational programme specialised topics on societal challenges in areas such as food, nutrition, energy, health and sustainability.

-Further details on the interdisciplinary module can be found in the SHA Student Guide.
-Alternatively, click here for contacting details or download the Interdisciplinary honours brochure for a quick overview
+Further details on the interdisciplinary module can be found in the Science Honours Academy Student Guide 2018/2019.
+Alternatively, click herefor contacting details or download the Interdisciplinary Honours Brochure for a quick overview.